azarboon/cheat-sheet-aws/README.md

 * io1 / io2 (Provisioned IOPS): 50 IOPS/GB, 64,000 IOPS/volume.
 Supports multi-attach.
 To maximize performance, use them with EBS-optimized EC2 instances.
 * io2 Block Express: Max iops 256,000, supports multi-attach, sub-millisecond latency.

-In PIOPS and gp3 volumes, size and performance are independent (can be changed independently).
+In io1, io2 and gp3 volumes, size and performance are independent (can be changed independently).
 In gp2, they are linked.

 HDD-backed EBS volumes:
 * Can't be used as boot volume.